DETAILED ACTION

 (c) providing a network of sensors in communication with the at least one control unit, the network of sensors being incorporated into the tightly fitting garment (processing subsystem 54, 66 communicates with force sensing resistors 50/force pressure sensor array 62/bi-axial goniometer 64 receive balance information; sensor array incorporated in a stocking, and so the sensor array would be held in place against the user’s leg/foot skin) (Figs. 5-12; paras.
 [0067-0068]; para.
 [0080]);

-(d) providing a stimulus to the limbs through the network of stimulators to guide the target movement of the limbs (vibro-tactile array 52/stimulation array 68 give a wearer vibration feedback to the legs on when to perform a corrective action) (Figs. 5-12; paras.
+(d) providing a stimulus to the limbs through the network of stimulators to guide the movement of the limbs (vibro-tactile array 52/stimulation array 68 give a wearer vibration feedback to the legs on when to perform a corrective action) (Figs. 5-12; paras.
 [0067-0068]; claim 1);

-(e) receiving data related to at least one parameter relating to the target movement from at least one sensor in the network of sensors (force sensing resistors 50/force pressure sensor array 62/bi-axial goniometer 64 receive balance information) (Figs. 5-12; paras.
+(e) receiving data related to at least one parameter relating to a target movement from at least one sensor in the network of sensors (force sensing resistors 50/force pressure sensor array 62/bi-axial goniometer 64 receive balance information) (Figs. 5-12; paras.
 [0067-0068]);

 (f) comparing the at least one parameter relating to the target movement with at least one pre-defined criteria (the center of pressure 88, 98 location is compared to the location of the dead zone 86) (Figs. 8-12; para.
 [0063]; paras.
 [0070-0074]);

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Oddson stimulus control signals such that the stimulus control signals are coordinated to link the limbs in a predictable duty cycle matching the intended target movement, as taught by Olaighin, for the purpose of enabling the system to cue the wearer only when they are not seated, standing still, or lying down (Olaighin; paras.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Oddson control signals such that the control signals to link the limbs in a predictable duty cycle matching the target movement, as taught by Olaighin, for the purpose of enabling the system to cue the wearer only when they are not seated, standing still, or lying down (Olaighin; paras.
 [0030-0031]), thereby helping to avoid pointless cueing and to conserve power.

 Claim 21 is rejected under 35 U.S.C.
 103 as being unpatentable over Oddson in view of Jeffrey and Olaighin as applied to claim 20 above, and further in view of Brokaw et al. (US 9,974,478 B1).